doom-neovim/doom-nvim/docs/getting_started.md

 You can see a list of currently supported languages at [bundled installers](https://github.com/kabouzeid/nvim-lspinstall#bundled-installers).

 > Usage example:

 - `:LspInstall python` to install Python LSP
 - `:LspUninstall python` to uninstall Python LSP

 ## Binding keys

+You can modify the default keybindings by modifying the following files:
+    - `config/keybindings.vim` - general keybindings
+    - `config/plugins/leader-mapper.vim` - SPC keybindings
+    - `lua/configs` - lua plugins keybindings

-You can set your own keybindings by modifying the `config/keybindings.vim`, `config/plugins/leader-mapper.vim` and `lua/configs` files.
+You can also make your own keybindings by editing your `doomrc` file.